Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

 where $\prod_{i=1}^k (I-\EE \Lambda^i)=I$ if $k=0$ and $\{\Lambda^i\}_{i=1}^k$ are i.i.d. samples.
 Utilizing a randomization scheme over $k\in \NN$, one can construct an estimator of $[\EE \Lambda]^{-1}$.
 Particularly, for an integer $K>0$, to estimate $[\nabla g(x)]^{-1}$, we construct the following estimator: generate $k$ uniformly from $\{0,\ldots,K-1\}$, generate i.i.d. sample $\{\xi^{i}\}_{i=1}^k$ from $\PP(\xi)$, and form the following estimator

-where $c>1$ is to ensure that $\frac{\nabla \phi(x,\xi^{i})}{cL_\phi}\prec I$.
-Although $\nabla g$ is a diagonal matrix in our problem, such estimators are used for more general matrix inverse estimation, e.g., estimating inverse Hessian matrix in bilevel optimization~\citep{hong2020two}. \begin{lemma} Under Assumption \ref{assumption:general}(c-f), the bias and the second moment of the estimator \eqref{eq:matrix_inverse_estimator} with a constant $c>1$ satisfy:
+where $c>1$ is to ensure that ${\nabla \phi(x,\xi^{i})}/{cL_\phi}\prec I$.
+Although $\nabla g$ is a diagonal matrix in our problem, such estimators are used for more general matrix inverse estimation, e.g., estimating inverse Hessian matrix in bilevel optimization~\citep{hong2020two,hu2024contextual}. \begin{lemma} Under Assumption \ref{assumption:general}(c)(d) and Assumption \ref{assumption:general_2}(b), the bias and the second moment of the estimator \eqref{eq:matrix_inverse_estimator} with a constant $c>1$ satisfy:

-Moreover, the number of samples to construct the estimator in expectation is $(K-1)/2$. \end{lemma} Note that one could also use other distributions rather than the uniform distribution over $\{0,\ldots,K-1\}$.
+Moreover, the number of samples to construct the estimator in expectation is $(K-1)/2$. \end{lemma} Note that one could also use other distributions rather than the uniform distribution over $\{0,\ldots, K-1\}$.
 We defer related discussions and the proof to Appendix \ref{proof:inverse_estimation}.

 Based on the above discussion, we formally describe MSG in Algorithm \ref{alg:MSG}.
-Line 2 and Line 3 in MSG are to build a stochastic gradient estimator of $[\nabla g(x)]^{-\top}[\nabla g(x)]^{-\top}\nabla F(x)$, where $[\nabla g(x)]^{-\top}[\nabla g(x)]^{-\top}$ acts as a pre-conditioning matrix that rescale the gradient of the nonconvex objective $F$.
+Line 2 and Line 3 in MSG are to build a stochastic gradient estimator of $[\nabla g(x)]^{-\top}[\nabla g(x)]^{-\top}\nabla F(x)$, where $[\nabla g(x)]^{-\top}[\nabla g(x)]^{-\top}$ acts as a preconditioning matrix that rescale the gradient of the nonconvex objective $F$.
 For $\phi(x,\xi) = x\wedge\xi$, the $i$-th diagonal entry of $[\nabla g(x)]^{-1}$ is $(1-H_i(x_i))^{-1}$, where $H_i$ is the cumulative distribution function of $\xi_i$.
 Thus the preconditioning parameter enlarges all coordinates of $\nabla F(x)$.
 To analyze the convergence of MSG, we need to characterize the second moment of $v_F(x)$.
-To avoid potential dependence issue, we use two independent sets of samples of $\xi$ to estimate the first and the second $[\nabla g(x)]^{-1}$ terms in Line 2 of MSG.
+To avoid potential dependence issues, we use two independent sets of samples of $\xi$ to estimate the first and the second $[\nabla g(x)]^{-1}$ terms in Line 2 of MSG.
 Also note that in MSG, we use the matrix inverse estimator \eqref{eq:matrix_inverse_estimator} with $c=2$ for simplicity.
 In addition, we use an independent sample $\xi^t$ to build a gradient estimator of $F(x)$.
-The regularization term $\lambda x^t$ in line 3 of MSG is also used to avoid vanishing gradient in practice as we did for RSG.
+The regularization term $\lambda x^t$ in line 3 of MSG is also used to avoid vanishing gradient issues in practice, as we did for RSG.